 Future work in exploiting stable AVDs can proceed in multiple directions.
 First, the AVD predictor we presented is a simple, last-AVD predictor.
 More complex AVD predictors that can detect more complex patterns in address-value deltas may be interesting to study and they may further improve performance at the expense of higher hardware cost and complexity.
 Second, the effectiveness of AVD prediction is highly dependent on the memory allocation patterns in programs.
 Optimizing the memory allocator, the program structures, and the algorithms used in programs for AVD prediction can increase the occurrence of stable AVDs.
-Hence, software (programmer/compiler/allocator) support can improve the effectiveness of a mechanism that exploits address-value deltas.
-We intend to examine this possibility in our future work.
+Furthermore, in garbage-collected languages, optimizing the behavior of the garbage collector in conjunction with the memory allocator can increase the occurrence of stable AVDs.
+Hence, software (programmer/compiler/allocator/garbage collector) support can improve the effectiveness of a mechanism that exploits address-value deltas.
+We intend to examine software algorithms, compiler optimizations, and memory allocator (and garbage collector) optimizations that can benefit AVD prediction in our future work.